Her smile is what we miss most.

 The Kathy Kumagai Shimamura Physical Therapy Movement Fellow Memorial Fund

-Kathy, Karl, Dave, and Tammy supported each other symbiotically, showing the world that dreams can come true, as long as you have a friend who tells you, “you’ll be fine”.
-Five years ago, Kathy co-created the Advanced Movement Fellowship at Azusa Pacific University with her long-time friend, Clare Frank.
+Five years ago, Kathy co-created the Advanced Movement and Performance Fellowship at Azusa Pacific University with her long-time friend, Clare Frank.
 Together, they designed a program that focused on an excellence in evaluation and treatment of patients through a "movement lens".
 Evergreen has been fortunate enough to be a clinical training site for fellows in this program.
-Clare now carries on the mission without her friend.

-The movement fellowship is an intensive program of rigorous curriculum that requires students to commit a full year of their professional life to learn from experts.
-To qualify, candidates must have already acquired a specialization in clinical care.
 This specialization provides a foundation to launch into a deeper mentoring experience focused in the movement systems.
 Through this selective process, only 4 candidates are chosen and hosted at one of 3 sites.
-We are committed to keeping Kathy’s legacy strong at Evergreen.
-She is still a part of us, and we are thankful to Clare for making it possible.
+With the help of Clare, we are committed to keeping Kathy’s legacy strong at Evergreen.

-Donations to this memorial fund are greatly appreciated and will assist fellows with tuition expenses for one year, while they take time away from their full career.
+Donations to this memorial fund are greatly appreciated and will assist fellows with tuition expenses, while they take time away from their full-time career.
 Although this donation will not be tax deductible, as we are not a 503c organization, 100% of the donations will go towards the tuition and training of the fellows hosted at Evergreen.